tootaio/tootaio.github.io/README.md

 > Using PhpStorm will make your works more efficiently.

+### Startup

+make sure NodeJS is installed on your computer

+1. cd into your project folder
+2. run `npm install`
+3. run `npm run build`, you need to run this command everytime the code is change.
+4. The generated file will create inside `dist` folder, open it and VOILA!.

 ### Declare your topic

 First, you need to declare your topic in `site.json`